-Molina's Care Management team includes licensed nurses and clinicians with behavioral health experience to support Members with mental health and substance use disorders (SUD) needs.
-Members with high-risk psychiatric, medical or psychosocial needs may be referred by a Behavioral Health Provider to the CM program.
+Molina's Care Management team includes Registered Nurses, licensed social workers or human services professionals with at least a bachelor's degree in a human services field, including sociology, special education, rehabilitation counseling and psychology to support Members with mental health and SUD needs.
+Members with high-risk psychiatric, medical or psychosocial needs may be referred by a behavioral health Provider to the CM program.